begjosip/begjosip/README.md

 # 🦉 Josip Begić
 **`Software developer`**

-I am a full stack developer with a strong foundation in both front-end and back-end development.
+I am a software developer with a strong foundation in both front-end and back-end development.
 Currently, I am pursuing my studies at FER (Faculty of Electrical Engineering and Computing), where I am improving my technical skills.
 My passion lies in creating innovative web applications that are easy to use with inovative user experiences with great efficiency.

 ---